renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

 Note that if you cannot join the beta, the testing pool may be full.
 Don't despair--we will launch publicly as soon as possible!

+{: .warning }
+> ⚠️ This is an early preview!
+>
+> ❗️Once enrolled, there’s no way to go back to the previous app version.<br />
+> ❗️You will encounter bugs, including app crashes that can disrupt your diet.

 ## iOS

 1. If you don't already have it, install the TestFlight app:<br />